mangalam-research/salve/doc/api_intro.md

 module that is marked `<inner>` to be public.
 These functions appear as `<inner>` due to a limitation of jsdoc3.

+#Salve's Internals

+## Context Cheats

+Salve cheats when it comes to handling context for &lt;value>.
+Only two types known to salve require a context: QName and NOTATION from the XML Schema library.
+The ``salve-convert`` command does not incorporate a context for them but instead uses the context in the schema to transform the &lt;value> element so that @ns is set to the URI under which the local-name in the &lt;value> element should be interpreted, and the contents of &lt;value> is turned in to a local name.

+##Events

+If you ever look at salve's internals be aware that as an implementation convenience, patterns that accept ``text`` events also accept ``attributeValue`` events.
+That is, ``fireEvent`` will accept both.
+However, these elements will only return ``text`` as a possible event. ``AttributeWalker`` is responsible to convert it to ``attributeValue``.

 #Getting salve

 Please see the project